 For UE supporting ncd-SSB-BWP-Wor-r18, when the L1-RSRP measurement transitions from measurements performed on CD-SSB to measurements performed on NCD-SSB or vice versa due to BWP switching during one measurement period, the UE shall use a L1-RSRP measurement period that is the maximum of the L1-RSRP measurement period corresponding to the first SSB type and the second SSB type after the BWP switching.

 Subsequent to the above-mentioned measurement periods, the L1-RSRP measurement period requirements are based on the SSB type after the BWP switch.

+For UE supporting [UE capability for SSB adaptation], when UE receives DCI format 2_9 that indicates a change in SSB burst periodicity of the SSB transmission during one mesauremnet period, the L1-RSRP measurement period requirements based on the indicated SSB burst periodicity applies from the first SSB burst after the time point as defined in TS 38.213 plus 2 ms and 3 ms for FR1 and FR2 respectively.